 5. Calculate trip-level generalized costs

-Generalized costs that include both travel time cost and monetary cost components are aggregated for each mode in the same way as step 2 in the survey-based approach.
+Generalized costs that include both travel time cost and monetary cost components are aggregated for each mode in the same way as in step 2 of the survey-based approach.

 6. Aggregate travel costs